Welcome to Comptons we hope we can assist you to find your new home.

-Comptons Sales & Lettings are pleased to offer this beautiful 3 bedroom bungalow located in a quiet residential position in Wes...
+Comptons Sales & Lettings are pleased to offer this attractive 2 double bedroom house situated in sought after Rottingdean vill...

-Comptons Sales & Lettings are pleased to offer for rent this attractive 1 bedroom flat which occupies part of the second floor ...
+Comptons Sales & Lettings are pleased to offer for rent this attractive 2 bedroom flat which occupies part of the ground floor ...

 Find out what your property is worth, click here >